vikingeducation/assignment_ruby_api_calls/README.md

 #### Clone the App
 Fork and clone the repo

 Run `bundle`

 #### Set up the API key
-In your main project folder, create a file called `.env`
+In your main project folder, create a file called `.env`.
+This app uses the `dotenv` gem to manage environemtn variables.
 ```
 touch .env
 ```

-Get yourself an api key here: https://home.openweathermap.org/api_keys Copy that key then set up an environment variable in your `.env` file.
+Get yourself an api key here: https://home.openweathermap.org/api_keys

+Copy that key then set up an environment variable in your `.env` file.
 ```
 # .env